lucasmsp/pyspark-kmetamodes/README.md

 * Possible values for similarity are: "hamming" and "frequency"

-* Possible values for metamodessimilarity are: "hamming", "frequency" and "meta"
+* Possible values for metamodessimilarity are: "hamming", "frequency" and "meta" ("meta" can only be used if similarity = "frequency")

 Now the metamodes can be used, for example, to find the distance from each original data record to all metamodes using one of the existing distance functions: